AviatrixSystems/Docs/HowTos/CloudN-config-drive-v1_4.rst

 	    gateway 10.10.0.1
 	    dns-nameservers 8.8.8.8 8.8.4.4

-If CloudN VM were to be deployed in a proxy environment, we would need to include additional proxy settings in the user-data.
-In the following sample, 10.10.0.21 is the IP address of the CloudN VM, 10.28.144.137 is the proxy IP address with port 8080.
+..
+Note:: If CloudN VM were to be deployed in a proxy environment, we would need to include additional proxy settings in the user-data.
+In the following sample, 10.10.0.21 is the IP address of the CloudN VM, 10.28.144.137 is the proxy IP address with port 8080, as shown in the example below.

+..

 Sample contents of user-data (with proxy settings):